-LegalApp Holdings, Inc. 2021 Omnibus Incentive Plan
+Intapp, Inc. 2021 Omnibus Incentive Plan

-Prior to the completion of this offering, we intend to adopt the LegalApp Holdings, Inc. 2021 Omnibus Incentive Plan (the "2021 Plan"), which will become effective as of the effective date of the registration statement of which this prospectus is a part.
+Our board of directors adopted and our stockholders approved our 2021 Omnibus Incentive Plan (the "2021 Plan") on , 2021 and the 2021 Plan will become effective as of the effective date of the registration statement of which this prospectus is a part.
 The purpose of the 2021 Plan will be to provide additional incentives to selected officers, employees, non-employee directors, independent contractors and consultants, to strengthen their commitment, motivate them to faithfully and diligently perform their responsibilities and to attract and retain competent and dedicated persons who are essential to the success of our business and whose efforts will impact our long-term growth and profitability.
 The material terms of the 2021 Plan will be summarized below once established.
+This summary is not a complete description of all provisions of the 2021 Plan and is qualified in its entirety by reference to the 2021 Plan, which is filed as an exhibit to the registration statement of which this prospectus is a part.